-Oakland fire death toll, at 33, likely to climb as investigation continues
+Oakland fire death toll at 36, likely to climb

 'You could feel the heat of the flames'

-Freelance journalist Sam Lefebvre said many people were just arriving at the warehouse when the fire started, because the dance party was supposed to go very late.
+Freelance journalist Sam Lefebvre said many people were just arriving at the warehouse when the fire began because the dance party was supposed to go very late.
 The warehouse is a "sort of live/work art space with a lot of old decorations and furniture," Lefebvre told CNN.

 An electronic music DJ known as Golden Donna was scheduled to perform.

-By the time John Evanofski arrived at 31st Avenue, giant flames lit up the night sky amid the billows of black smoke.
+By the time John Evanofski arrived at the warehouse, giant flames lit up the sky amid the billows of black smoke.

 "You could feel the heat of the flames," he said.
 "Most of us were crying or unable to react.
 It was so hot and so terrible knowing that so many of us were still inside."